kingluddite/web-dev-notes/frontend/js/react/wesbos/07-passing-dynamic-data.md

 `<img src="cloud.jpg" alt="A Cloudy Day">`

+### Kinda like HTML attributes, yo!
-In HTML elements have attributes.
+In HTML elements have **attributes**.
 Attributes are extra properties on that particular element.
 In React, `props` work the same way.

 In React if you want to pass information to a tag, you pass it via a `prop`